-- Read this guide: arrange a patient, ideally with an endocrine, neurological or cognitive problem, to meet with half the students (at home or in the surgery). - Arrange a short surgery (3/4 patients) for the others to observe. - Watch the 5 min GPs Behind Closed Doors clip if time (details on page 9) You likely have already done this for the last session so do not need to repeat
+- Read this guide: arrange a patient, ideally with an endocrine, neurological or cognitive problem, to meet with half the students (at home or in the surgery). - Arrange a short surgery (3/4 patients) for the others to observe. - Watch the 5 min GPs Behind Closed Doors clip if time (link on page 8) You likely have already done this for the last session